This post may contain affiliate links. Read full disclosure.

 The iconic Roy Rogers drink is an American classic.
 Bubbly, cool and refreshing, this fizzy beverage features Coca-Cola and a splash of grenadine over ice.
 Garnished with maraschino cherries, it’s a homemade cherry cola.
+Enjoy this special drink all year round.

 - Quick easy drink made with simple ingredients.